The answer to Facebook, Twitter and YouTube's harassment and fake news problems? Transparency

 "No one should be able to pull curtains of secrecy around decisions which can be revealed without injury to the public interest," Johnson said when signing FOIA into law.
 "The United States is an open society in which the people's right to know is cherished and guarded."

-So too, should Facebook, Twitter, YouTube and anywhere else that relies on us, the users, to power them.
+So too, should Facebook, Twitter, YouTube and any other company that relies on us, the users, to power them.

 Infowars and Silicon Valley: Everything you need to know about the tech industry's free speech debate.